Hayling Parish Council is close!

 -

-Havant will calculate the first year's Council Tax precept, estimated at below £50 p.a. for Band D.
+Havant will calculate the first year's Council Tax precept, estimated at under £50 p.a. for Band D.

 HIRA supports these proposals, with the following comments: